mehmetsalihhamarat/act4PSM/README.md

     --seed 0 \
     --img_compressed

-If your image data is not compressed, remove ``--img_compressed``.
+[Galaxea Mobile Manipulator Dataset](https://huggingface.co/datasets/GalaxeaAI/GalaxeaMobileManipulatorDataset) saves all the image data in a highly compressed bytes format to significantly reduce file sizes.
+Thus it requires a decoding process during training.
+If your image data is not encoded i.e., already in an image array form, simply remove ``--img_compressed``.

-To __evaluate__ trained ACT, you can play a .h5 file and it would visualize the difference between the GT and the predicted actions:
+To __evaluate__ trained ACT, you can play a .h5 file and it would visualize the difference between the ground truth and the predicted actions:

     python3 play_h5.py \
     --ckpt_dir ckpt/pick_basket \